Early 20th century women filmmakers and photographers in Scotland

 ‘Early 20th Century Women Photographers and Filmmakers: Violet Banks’, installation shot, The Lighthouse, Glasgow Photo: Jack McCombe

-My research began in late 2015 thanks to research leave from The Glasgow School of Art.
+My research began in 2015 thanks to research leave from The Glasgow School of Art.
 During this period I was able to visit archives in order to scope and analyse the photographic and film-making outputs of three women – Margaret Fay Shaw (1903-2004), Mary Ethel Muir Donaldson (1876-1958) and Jenny Gilbertson (1902-1990).
 In particular I concentrated on work from 1910 – 1930, especially their documentation of Scottish Highlands and Islands’ life.

-Over the last five years, this has developed into a wider body of research, looking at the work of fourteen late 19th Century and early 20th Century women photographers and filmmakers in Scotland.
+This has developed over the last ten years into a wider body of research, looking at the work of fourteen early 20th Century women photographers and filmmakers in Scotland.
 The women are Violet Banks (1886-1985), Helen Biggar (1909-1953), Christina Broom (1862-1939), Isabell Burton MacKenzie (1872-1958), M.E.M.
 Donaldson (1876-1958), Dr Beatrice Garvie (1872-1959), Jenny Gilbertson (1902-1990), Isobel F Grant (1887–1983), Ruby Grierson (1904-1940), Marion Grierson (1907-1998), Isobel Wylie Hutchison (1889-1982), Johanna Kissling (1975-1961), Margaret Fay Shaw (1903-2004) and Margaret Watkins (1884-1969).

 These women present different accounts of Scotland, covering both rural and city places and communities.
 The main aims of my research is to show the breadth of their photography and film-making, offering a critical analysis of their work.
 What kind of contribution do they make in terms of their outputs?
 What were their different motivations and how did this inform on the work they made?
 In what ways did their work differ to their better known male contemporaries?
 What different narratives do we see emerging from their work on Scotland?
-How is their work being cared for today?

 Please contact me on J.Brownrigg@gsa.ac.uk